tebatalla/RailsLite/README.md

 require_relative '../lib/controller_base'
 require_relative '../ActiveRecordLite/lib/active_record_lite'
 ```
-Use [db_connection.rb](./ActiveRecordLite/lib/db_connection.rb) to create a database connection.
-You'll need to create a database. `db_connection.rb` is set up to use sqllite3. [cats.sql](./ActiveRecordLite/cats.sql) is a seed file you can use to seed a sample database (of cats).
+Use [db_connection.rb](./ActiveRecordLite/lib/db_connection.rb) to create a database connection. `db_connection.rb` is set up to use sqllite3.
+Simply replace the cat names to create a db.
+[cats.sql](./ActiveRecordLite/cats.sql) is a seed file you can use to seed a sample database (of cats).

 ## Using Rails Lite